MuhEid/chapter-one-rn-task/README.md

 ## Overview

-This is a simple React Native to-do app created for Chapter One.
+This is a simple React Native task manager app created for Chapter One as a home assessment.
 It lets you manage a list of tasks with an intuitive mobile interface.
 All data is managed locally within the app and is not persisted across restarts.

 ## Features